Clyvara/clyvaraRework/documentation.md

 - After reviewing the lesson/module content, users can generate **quiz questions** tailored to what they just studied.
 - Powered by **OpenAI** and integrated tightly with the learning plan content.

+### **Anesthesia Careplan**
+- Users can input medical diagnosis information into careplan (be sure to populate all required fields at minimum)
+- once form is filled out, generate AI careplan recommendations to assist treatment/diagnosis
 ---

 ## 🖥️ Backend (`backend/`)